 What Are Quilting Frames and Why Should You Get One?

 Whether you enjoy hand quilting or want to speed up your next machine quilting project, a quilting frame makes a great addition to any crafting room.
-But what exactly do these frames do, and what sort of benefits do they offer?
+But what exactly do these frames do, and what sort of benefits do they offer and what type is the best quilting frame?

 What Are Quilting Frames?